neuhausergenny/notes/README.md

 5. Learn from your mistakes: If you make a mistake, don 't be afraid to learn from it.
 Figure out what went wrong and how you could avoid making the same mistake again.
 6. Communicate effectively: Make sure you' re communicating with your team and stakeholders effectively.
 Clear communication can prevent misunderstandings and help everyone stay focused on the project.
 7. Take breaks: While it can be easy to get caught up in work, make sure to take breaks throughout the day.
 Taking breaks can Help you stay energized and focused.

+# 2023-12-16
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
+It's often better to write simple, straightforward code first and optimize only when profiling indicates a specific bottleneck.